-- Theraplay cycles have the option of adding a frame foding mechanism which allows them to be folded or separated into two sections for easier transportation.
+- Most Theraplay cycles have the added feature of a frame folding mechanism which allows them to be folded or separated into two sections for easier transportation.

 Stage 3.
 The Rider

-e.
-Is the rider independently mobile or a buggy/wheelchair user?
+a.
+Is the rider independently mobile or a stroller/wheelchair user?

-- If the rider is independently mobile then cycles such as a Therapy Cycle or the TRACER Models may provide the most enjoyable cycling experience.
+- If the rider is independently mobile, then cycles such as a T5 tricycles or TRACER Models may provide the most enjoyable cycling experience.

-- If the rider has a restricted range of movement in either or both legs then it may be appropriate to consider the crank length to reduce the pedalling arc, or to look at the Hand Cycle or Companion Cycle options.
+- If the rider has a restricted range of movement in either or both legs then it may be appropriate to consider the crank length to reduce the pedalling arc, or to look at the Hand Cycle.

-- Does the rider have the cognative understanding of when to brake and how to steer the cycle independently.
-If the rider needs assistance with steering and/or braking then a parental control system can be added to the tricycle.
+- Does the rider have the cognitive understanding of when to brake and how to steer the cycle independently?
+If the rider needs assistance with steering and/or braking, then a parental control system can be added to the tricycle.
 The parent/carer can then guide the cycle when necessary and slow the cycle if required.

 - It is possible to make transfer onto the cycles easier by adding Quick Release Pedals and a Swivel Seat Mechanism to enable easier access for a standing transfer.
 These accessories can also be very useful with some forms of mobile hoists.